 That is totally up to you.
-As cliché as it may sound, everybody is different and that definitely holds true for gap years.
-It's important to look at what is best for you and your situation and not make a decision based on what other people think.
+As cliché as it may sound, everybody is different, which definitely holds true for gap years.
+It's important to look at what is best for you and your situation and not decide based on what other people think.
 There are many factors to keep in mind when deciding on the length of your gap year.
 These include:

 - College - every university will have their own policy when it comes to deferring your enrollment for a gap year.
 Some may only allow you to defer till the spring semester, while others may allow, or even prefer, you to take the entire year off.
 Find out in advance so you can plan accordingly.

 - Individual programs - are you participating in a volunteer or internship program abroad?
 Some gap year programs may strictly be for a certain period of time so looking at your individual plans after high school is an important consideration when deciding on length.

 - Personal commitments - what about your friends and family?
 Do you have any prior commitments in your personal life that may require you to cut your plans short of a year?
 These should be taken into account when planning your gap year.

 - Funds - how much money do you have saved for a gap year?
 Will you be able to work while abroad?
 Create a budget and be realistic about how long you can stretch it for.

 Costs & College

 What About Money?